-1. The space is available only upon advance written request which shall be obtained by filling a reservation form in the Student Activities office in A336.
-2. Space shall be requested at least five (5) days

-Space shall be requested at least live (5) days prior to the desired date.
+- 1. The space is available only upon advance written request which shall be obtained by filing a reservation form in the Student Activities office in A336. - 2.
+Space shall be requested at least five (5) days prior to the desired date.
 Requests for a subsequent semester will not be accepted earlier than six (6) weeks prior to the beginning of that semester.
 Space shall be allocated on a first-come, first-served basis except that individual students and student organizations shall be given priority over individual non-students and non-student organizations.
-A maximum of three (3) tables or displays may

-3. A maximum of three (3) tables or displays may be placed in the designated area in Building A at the same time, and a maximum of two (2) may be placed in the designated area of Building J at the same time.
+- 3. A maximum of three (3) tables or displays may be placed in the designated area in Building A at the same time, and a maximum of two (2) may be placed in the designated area of Building J at the same time.
 Tables will be provided by the College.
 Displays shall not exceed 4' x 8' in size.
-The tables and displays will be placed next to the windows along the south corridor of the College Center Lounge in Building A, or along the north wall by the events sign in Building J.

-In order to allow as many groups as possible to be represented in the College Center, an exhibitor may reserve a space for a maximum of four (4) times a month or once a week per semester.

-5. There shall be no more than one (1) space per organization at the same time.
+The tables and displays will be placed next to the windows along the south corridor of the College Center Lounge in Building A, or along the north wall by the events sign in Building J. - 4.
+In order to allow as many groups as possible to be represented in the College Center, an exhibitor may reserve a space for a maximum of four (4) times a month or once a week per semester. - 5.
+There shall be no more than one (1) space per organization at the same time.
 However, if no other requests have been made by the reservation deadline, one additional display space may be reserved.
-No more than four (4) persons shall staff any display.

-Displays may not be disruptive in nature.
-No sound amplification equipment may be used in the designated area.

-7. Representatives of organizations and individuals may communicate anywhere in the designated area.
+No more than four (4) persons shall staff any display. - Displays may not be disruptive in nature.
+No sound amplification equipment may be used in the designated area. - 7.
+Representatives of organizations and individuals may communicate anywhere in the designated area. - 8.
 Alcoholic beverages, narcotics, profane language, fighting or gambling are prohibited.
-Smoking is also prohibited in College buildings and vehicles.
-The solicitation of funds, the sale of goods or a. by student organizations as part of a bona fide fund raising activity for the organization; and b. by a tax-exempt charitable organization.
-The individual or organization is responsible for prompt payment for damage to College property.
-The distribution of literature that is obscene or pornographic is prohibited.
-12. The College may assume that a violation of regulations has occurred if an organization does not staff its reserved space for two reserved dates without notifying the Office of Director of Student Activities.
-In the event of such a violation, the College may cancel the balance of the reserved time.
+Smoking is also prohibited in College buildings and vehicles. - 9.
+The solicitation of funds, the sale of goods or services or advertising for the sale of goods or services is prohibited except: - a. by student organizations as part of a bona fide fundraising activity for the organization; and - b. by a tax-exempt charitable organization.

-The solicitation of funds, the sale of goods or services or advertising for the sale of goods or services is prohibited except:
+The individual or organization is responsible for - prompt payment for damage to College property.